Wednesday, 3 August 2016

 5. FIFTH FORT ENTRANCE – PUDUKOTTAI VASAL

-A demon’s relief with horn & mustache and a tortoise on the right side of the entrance.
-In the mandapam pillars reliefs of Lion, Kamadhenu, Hanuman, Narasimhar.
+A demon’s relief with a horn & mustache and a tortoise on the right side of the entrance.
+In the mandapam pillars reliefs of Lion, Kamadhenu, Hanuman, and Narasimhar.

 6. SIXTH FORT ENTRANCE – ROKKA THITTIVASAL

 This entrance has a mandapam.
 There is a Vinayagar relief on the mandapam.
-There is vertical rock with a pond.
+There is a vertical rock with a pond.
 The water was used for drinking purposes.
-This pond is called as Surya pali.
+This pond is called Surya Pali.

 7. SEVENTH FORT ENTRANCE – PAVAL THITTIVASAL.

-This has a small mandapam to take rest.
+This has a small mandapam to take a rest.

 8. EIGHTH FORT ENTRANCE – IDIVIZUNTHAN KUNDRU VASAL.

-The original entrance mandapam was destroyed during 1880, and the Britishers constructed a explosive storage godown with brick and lime mortar.
+The original entrance mandapam was destroyed in 1880, and the Britishers constructed an explosive storage godown with brick and lime mortar.

 9. NINTH FORT ENTRANCE – COMPANY GATE

-This was built by the east India English people during 1799.
-This was constructed to celebrate the victory against Tippu sultan.
+This was built by the East Indian English people in 1799.
+This was constructed to celebrate the victory against the Tippu Sultan.
 The doors were removed now but the fixed portion of the keel exists.
-The once constructed hoses for Kaja ravuthar was destroyed.
+The once-constructed hoses for Kaja Ravuthar were destroyed.

 10. TENTH FORT ENTRANCE – MYSORE or UDAYAR VASAL.

-The steps leading to this gate was chiseled on the rock.
-Only 37 steps out of 60 remains now, the rest were hidden by the boulders.
-The mandapam has the relief of Bootha ganas, Suryan, Chandran and the story of Gajendra moksham.
+The steps leading to this gate were chiseled on the rock.
+Only 37 steps out of 60 remain now, the rest were hidden by the boulders.
+The mandapam has the relief of Bootha ganas, Suryan, Chandran, and the story of Gajendra Moksham.
 This gate might have been constructed by the Mysore kings.

 ---OM SHIVAYA NAMA ---